danbev/inf-wasi/README.md

 being able to understand/interpret the a GUI and then be able to interact with it.

+### Current status of this project
+At the time of writing this project just contains a skeleton of the ideas above to make it easier to explain the ideas and get feedback from others if this is worth exploring further.

 ### WebAssembly Component Model
 So the idea is to create a WebAssembly interface types definition for the inference engine/runtime.
 The engine will use wasi-nn to do the actual compute inference.

-Now, I've been able to get a simple wasi-nn example to work using wasmedge:
+Now, a simple wasi-nn example can be found in the examples directory:
 ```console
 $ make build-wasmedge-wasi-nn-example
 $ make run-wasmedge-wasi-nn-example